guyuxuan9/RISCV-CPU/PersonalStatement/Shinde.md

 ## Reflections
-The learning curve of this coursework is steep, but the group managed to work well together.
-We often discussed about the progress towards this coursework through Whatsapp, to ensure the coursework can be completed before the deadline.
-When we faced troubles debugging a certain file, we asked each other for opinions and often solved them together.
-I learnt that **teamwork** is important as different ideas and opinions often contributed to resolving issues throughout the process.
+The learning curve of this coursework is steep, but the group worked well together.
+We often discussed the progress towards this coursework through Whatsapp to ensure the coursework could be completed before the deadline.
+When we faced trouble debugging a particular file, we asked each other for opinions and often solved them together.
+I learnt that teamwork is essential as different ideas and opinions often contribute to resolving issues throughout the process.

-As an individual, I learnt that coding with precision and care is important, as the files/modules are linked to each other and hence a single mistake can cause the program unable to compile.
-Furthermore, coding in **SystemVerilog** is a great experience as it allows me to comprehend the side of hardware better.
-Throughout the coursework, I made mistakes in SystemVerilog syntax and has improved through multiple debugging and practices writing files.
-Also, **debugging** is a skill that I learnt throughout the coursework as I often do not get the correct result in my first try.
-Hence, I learnt to trace through the steps precisely (e.g. which registers is related to it) and find out where the mistakes are.
+As an individual, I learnt that coding with precision and care is essential, as the files/modules are linked to each other, and hence a single mistake can cause the program to be unable to compile.
+Furthermore, coding in SystemVerilog is an excellent experience as it allows me to comprehend the side of hardware better.
+Throughout the coursework, I made mistakes in SystemVerilog syntax and have improved through multiple debugging and practices in writing files.
+Also, debugging is a skill I learnt throughout the coursework, as I often need to get the correct result on my first try.
+Hence, I learnt to trace through the steps precisely (e.g. which registers are related to it) and find out where the mistakes are.

 ## Mistakes
-Initially, I did not understand the meaning behind commit messages and placed the date/time when i commit as the commit message.
-However, after a week, I realised that commit messages are meant for the team to comprehend the progress of the coursework and hence I placed purposeful commit messages after that.
+Initially, I did not understand the meaning behind commit messages and placed the date/time when I commit as the commit message.
+However, after a week, I realised that commit messages are meant for the team to comprehend the progress of the coursework, and hence I placed purposeful commit messages after that.

 ## Special Design Decisions
 For branch instructions, we realised that the bne and beq instructions are not performing well.
 Zach and I modified the logic in alu and control unit to differentiate those two instructions.